Talk about finger-lickin’ good, this sauce is taking things up a notch.

 Spicy Teriyaki Sauce in jar with spoon.

-Get the Recipe Spicy Teriyaki Sauce
+Get the Recipe 10-Minute Spicy Teriyaki Sauce

 Spice up your next meal with homemade Spicy Teriyaki Sauce.
 This easy and quick 10-minute recipe is made with chili garlic sauce for an added kick of flavor and spice.
 It's excellent in stir fry, over chicken (or chicken wings), fish, vegetarian wraps, or in a salad dressing!